Jeansen/jeansen.github.io/_posts/2019-08-31-from-raspberry-pi-3-to-4.markdown

 ## Alternative approach

 In my approach above I used 3 SD cards.
-I could have also simply used one.
+I could have simply used one.
 In that case I would have created a backup of my original SD card first (instead of cloning).
 Then I could have mounted the Raspian image file and simply copied over the files from the boot partition.
 Maybe next time I'll do exactly that one and expand this section here ;-)